 Across the Trust, the Trust Board is responsible for safeguarding procedures and practices.
 The Trust Board has a nominated Trustee who acts as the nominated Safeguarding Trustee.
 Further details about the safeguarding responsibilities of the Trust can be found here.

 At SET Ixworth School, the Headteacher has overall responsibility for safeguarding and this is delegated to the Designated Safeguarding Lead (DSL).
-The DSL (including responsibility for Looked After Children) is the Assistant Headteacher, with the Headteacher as the Assistant DSL (ADSL).
-The Local Advisory Body has a Nominated member for Safeguarding.
+The DSL (including responsibility for Looked After Children) is the SENDCo; there are three other trained Assistant DSLs (ADSL).

 Reporting a safeguarding concern at SET Ixworth School

 If you wish to report a safeguarding concern regarding a student at SET Ixworth School, please contact the relevant person listed below.

 Out of School hours, if you believe a child to be in danger, please contact the police immediately.